Preparing for Your Hospital Stay

 - Any forms—already filled out by you—that the hospital has given you ahead of time.

-- A list of all medicines ( What is a PDF document? )—including vitamins and supplements—that you take.
+- A list of all medicines —including vitamins and supplements—that you take.
 Most hospitals want you to leave your actual medicines at home.
 Some hospitals want you to bring all your medicines with you so that a nurse can make his or her own list for the hospital, and then a family member takes the medicines back home.
 If you don't know which method your hospital uses, call the hospital or ask your doctor.

 - A list of any allergies you have.